LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 They vary from 1039 to 1100 so extra attention must be paid for mapping

 ## Preprocessing Steps for EEG
-Vibha and Raj put the text for preprocessing here!! as soon as possible

 We have used EEG for processing.
 EEGLAB is an open source signal processing environment for electrophysiological signals running on Matlab and Octave.
 Download it from the official EEGLAB release from https://sccn.ucsd.edu/eeglab/download.php